+5.1.
+System 47

+update()

+'''

 Update the clock widget if needed.

 This is a lazy update that only redraws if the time has changes since the last call and the clock is enabled.

 Returns An time tuple if the time has changed since the last call, None otherwise.

-class widgets.NotificationBar(x=2, y=8)
+class widgets.ConfirmationView

+Confirmation widget allowing user confirmation of a setting.

+class widgets.
+GfxButton (x, y, gfx)

+A button with a graphical icon.

+draw()

+Draw the button.

+class widgets.NotificationBar (x=0, y=0)

 Show BT status and if there are pending notifications.

+draw()

 Redraw the notification widget.

-For this simple widget draw() is simply a synonym for update() because we unconditionally update from scratch.
+For this simple widget draw() is simply a synonym for update() because we unconditionally update

+from scratch.

+update()

 Update the widget.

-This widget does not implement lazy redraw internally since this can often be implemented (with less state) by the container.
+This widget does not implement lazy redraw internally since this can often be implemented (with less

+state) by the container.

 class widgets.ScrollIndicator (x=222, y=216)

 Scrolling indicator.

 A pair of arrows that prompted the user to swipe up/down to access additional pages of information.

+draw()

 Draw from scrolling indicator.

 For this simple widget draw() is simply a synonym for update().

 Update from scrolling indicator.

-class widgets.Slider (steps, x=10, y=90, color=14847)
+class widgets.Slider (steps, x=10, y=90, color=None)

 A slider to select values.

+draw()

 Draw the slider.

+class widgets.
+Spinner (x, y, mn, mx, field=1)

+A simple Spinner widget.

+In order to have large enough hit boxes the spinner is a fairly large widget and requires 60x120 px.

+draw()

+Draw the spinner.

+update()

+Update the spinner value.

 class widgets.StatusBar

 Combo widget to handle notification, time and battery level.

 '''

 clock

-'''